Table of Contents

 The bettas are usually sensitive to the tremendous temperature changes,low to high or high to low.
 The temperature changes has to be adjusted slowly taking some days to reach the minimum temperature required.
 This gives your fish a better survival without stress.When you change the gallon water,you have to therefore keep in mind that the replaced water is as same temperature as the initial one.

-Fish that can live with bettas in the same tank
+Fish that can live with bettas

 Betta Fish, commonly known as the ,”Siamese Fighting Fish” are very harsh.
 They love fighting as their nature especially the male ones.
 For that reason, you’ll find that most fish farmers keep them differently in captivity.